donejs/donejs/docs/place-my-order.md

 |   |   |   ├── test.html
 ```

-We will learn more about those files and add more functionality to this element in a later chapter but it already contains a fully functional component with a demo page (see [localhost:8080/src/restaurant/list/list.html](http://localhost:8080/src/restaurant/list/list.html)), a basic test (at [localhost:8080/src/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html)) and documentation placeholders.
+We will learn more about those files and add more functionality to this element later, but it already contains a fully functional component with a demo page (see [localhost:8080/src/restaurant/list/list.html](http://localhost:8080/src/restaurant/list/list.html)), a basic test (at [localhost:8080/src/restaurant/list/test.html](http://localhost:8080/src/restaurant/list/test.html)) and documentation placeholders.

 ## Setting up routing

-In this part, we will create routes and dynamically load and bring together the custom elements we created on the main page.
+In this part, we will create routes - URL patterns that load specific parts of our single page app.
+We'll also dynamically load the custom elements we created and integrate them in the application's main page.

 ### Create Routes

-Routing works slightly different than what you might be used to from other libraries.
-Instead of declaring routes and mapping those to actions, our application will use CanJS's [can.route](http://canjs.com/docs/can.route.html) which allows mapping property names from a URL string to properties in our application state.
-As a result, our routes will just be a different representation of the application state.
+Routing works a bit differently than what you might be used to in other libraries.
+In other libraries, you might declare routes and map those to controller-like actions.

+DoneJS application [routes](http://canjs.com/docs/can.route.html) map URL strings (like /foo) to properties in our application state.
+In other words, our routes will just be a representation of the application state.

-If you want to learn more about CanJS routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).
+To learn more about routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).

-To add the routes, change `src/app.js` to:
+To add our routes, change `src/app.js` to:

 ```js
 import AppMap from 'can-ssr/app-map';